Meet the Author

 Susan is also a published author of two premarital books, two children’s picture books, stories in a dozen compilations, and hundreds of published articles.
 Susan makes her home in Colorado Springs and enjoys traveling around the world.
 Visit www.SusanGMathis.com for more.

 Before Susan jumped into the fiction world, she served as the Founding Editor of Thriving Family magazine and the former Editor/Editorial Director of 12 Focus on the Family publications.
-Her first two published books were nonfiction, co-authored with her husband, Dale.
+Her first two published books were nonfiction, co-authored with her late husband, Dale.
 Countdown for Couples: Preparing for the Adventure of Marriage with an Indonesian and Spanish version, and The ReMarriage Adventure: Preparing for a Life of Love and Happiness, have helped thousands of couples prepare for marriage.
 Susan is also the author of two picture books, Lexie’s Adventure in Kenya and Princess Madison’s Rainbow Adventure.
 Moreover, she is published in various book compilations including three Chicken Soup for the Soul books, Ready to Wed, Supporting Families Through Meaningful Ministry, The Christian Leadership Experience, and Spiritual Mentoring of Teens.
 Susan has also written hundreds of magazine and newsletter articles.

 Susan is vice president of Christian Authors Network (CAN) and a member of the American Christian Fiction Writers (ACFW).
 Susan lives in Colorado and enjoys travel, water aerobics, reading, and spending time with friends and family.
 Here you can read ongoing interviews with Susan as well as enjoy some trivia, get notices of events, etc. Stop by regularly and see what’s new.
 You never know what might show up.
 Enjoy!